corcoran/Hangar/README.md

 Hangar
 ================
+**This version of Hangar is outdated!**

+There is a new, work-in-progress re-write updated for newer versions of Android.
+It's in the process of reaching feature parity and at the moment is only available on github.
+See here: https://github.com/mimicmobile/hangar
+===

 Hangar is an Android app that provides easy, relevant shortcuts in your notification drawer to your most used and relied upon apps.